asama-w/Credit_Risk_Analysis/README.md

 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/3.png width="80%" height="80%">

 ### 4. SMOTEENN Model (Combination or Over-and-UnderSampling)
-+ The number of the trained target variables of both the majority (low-risk) and minority class (high-risk) are resampled to balance each other out, the number of trained target samples in this model is as follow: 'high_risk': 68460, 'low_risk': 62011.
++ The number of the trained variables of both the majority (low-risk) and minority class (high-risk) are resampled to balance each other out, the number of trained data samples in this model is as follow: `'high_risk': 68460, 'low_risk': 62011`.
 + **Balanced Accuracy Score: 64.9%**
 + The recall value of the high-risk is 0.72 or 72%, which is the highest among the four resampling models.
 However, the recall of the low-risk and the average recall value are only slighly over 50%.
 + The high-risk's F1 score is still as low as 0.02.